apollographql/router/NEXT_CHANGELOG.md

   The router is now accepting arrays as part of the key joining between subgraphs.

+- **Fix value shape on empty subgraph queries** [PR #827](https://github.com/apollographql/router/pull/827)

+  When selecting data for a federated query, if there is no data the router will not perform the subgraph query and will instead return a default value.
+This value had the wrong shape and was generating an object where the query would expect an array.

 ## 🛠 Maintenance
 ## 📚 Documentation